In today’s competitive college admissions market, it’s critical to stand out.

 2. Consider programs that are highly selective and accept a small number of students

 There are selective summer programs that will definitely impress college admissions officers.
-Programs such as the Research Science Institute at MIT, the National Security Language Initiative for Youth and the Indiana University Young Women’s Institute are offered strictly on the basis of merit for free or for a relatively low cost.
+Programs such as the National Security Language Initiative for Youth and the Indiana University Young Women’s Institute are offered strictly on the basis of merit for free or for a relatively low cost.
 They would be an impressive addition to any high school resume.
 But there are plenty of others that connect a select group of like-minded students with high-quality mentors and professors.

 3. Attend a program at a college that will be an early decision or early action choice.